 Theory of law by Sir Henry Maine || Historical school of Jurisprudence ||

 In this article, we are going to discuss the theory of law by Sir Henry Maine.
-And what is the contribution of Sir Henry Maine in the Historical School of law in jurisprudence?, what is static and progressive societies? etc.
+And what is the contribution of Sir Henry Maine to the Historical School of law in jurisprudence? what are static and progressive societies? etc.

 In our last article, we discussed the contribution of the Savigny in the Historical law school in jurisprudence and also discuss the theory of Volksgeist.

 The link is here:-Savigny’s theory of Volksgeist and Historical school of law,